 All versions of Rufus since v1.1.0 allow the creation of a bootable USB from an ISO image (.iso).

 Notes on UEFI & GPT support:

 Since version 1.3.2, Rufus support UEFI as well as GPT for installation media, meaning that it will allow you to install Windows 7, Windows 8 or Linux in full EFI mode.

 However, Windows Vista or later is required for full UEFI/GPT support.
 Because of OS limitations, Windows XP restricts the creation of UEFI bootable drives to MBR mode.

-- Fix an issue that enabled FAT32 file system selection on some Windows images
+- Fix an issue that allowed BIOS target selection with pure UEFI images

 Homepage – http://rufus.akeo.ie/